-The basic element of the Hierarchical Issues Tree, an issue has several traits: (1) every issue in a particular hierarchy at a particular time is unique; (2) if there is a direct solution for an issue, there will be only one solution; (3) one issue can be subordinated to multiple issues in the same hierarchy at the same time; and (4) if an issue has subordinated issues, the issue will be the equivalent of the sum of the subordinated issues.
+The basic element of the Hierarchical Tree of Needs, a need has several traits: (1) every need in a particular hierarchy at a particular time is unique; (2) if there is a direct solution for a need, there will be only one solution; (3) one need can be subordinated to multiple needs in the same hierarchy at the same time; and (4) if a need has subordinated needs, the need will be the equivalent of the sum of the subordinated needs.
 However, the last trait should not be seen as a perfect mathematical operation.
-In many cases, the subordinated issues will overlap, generating redundancies.
-For example, when attempting to address the issues "DVD player" and "CD player," both subordinated to the issue "whole-home entertainment system," Joe discovered that the DVD player that he just ordered also has the capability to play CDs, a function that overlaps with the main function of the CD player he wants to buy at a later time.
+In many cases, the subordinated needs will overlap, generating redundancies.
+For example, when attempting to address the needs "DVD player" and "CD player," both subordinated to the need "whole-home entertainment system," Joe discovered that the DVD player that he just ordered also has the capability to play CDs, a function that overlaps with the main function of the CD player he wants to buy at a later time.

-The issues hierarchy does not imply a preset succession that determines the order in which the issues are addressed.
+The hierarchy of needs does not imply a preset

+succession that determines the order in which the needs are addressed.
 This is one reason for increased caution when using the term "goal," or other term that strongly suggests a milestone in time and, thus, succession.
-Nonetheless, due to their complexity and scarcity, the higher-positioned issues are usually addressed after the lower-positioned issues are addressed.
-More important, though, is the fact that the issues hierarchy is dynamic, as every individual is under the continuous influence of internal and external stimuli.
-Consequently, an individual will continuously alter his or her issues hierarchy by adding issues, discarding issues, or repositioning issues within the hierarchy.
+Nonetheless, due to their complexity and scarcity, the higher-positioned needs are usually addressed after the lower-positioned needs are addressed.
+More important, though, is the fact that the hierarchy of needs is dynamic, as every individual is under the continuous influence of internal and external stimuli.
+Consequently, an individual will continuously alter his or her hierarchy of needs by adding needs, discarding needs, or repositioning needs within the hierarchy.

-The processes of issue addition and issue deletion are relatively easy to understand.
+The processes of need addition and need deletion are relatively easy to understand.
 For example, several months before he went to college, Joe was in the process of acquiring a television set that would have been the centerpiece of his whole-home entertainment system.
-In other words, he was in the process of addressing the issue "TV set."
+In other words, he was in the process of addressing the need "TV set."
 But before he made the purchase, Joe heard about a promotionally discounted video projector, a device that would allow him to watch his favorite programs projected on a large screen, or even a wall.
-In an instant, he decided to discard the issue "TV set" from his issue hierarchy and, instead, add the issue "video projector."
-Sure, another way to discard an issue is to actually address it - after purchasing the projector, the corresponding issue was discarded.
-However, it is important to mention that the addition or deletion of an issue will alter the issues hierarchy in that particular vicinity.
-For example, by choosing the projector instead of a TV set, Joe has also altered the issues concerning the furniture piece that would house his entertainment system by eliminating the necessity of a TV stand.
+In an instant, he decided to discard the need "TV set" from his need hierarchy and, instead, add the need "video projector."
+Sure, another way to discard a need is to actually address it - after purchasing the projector, the corresponding need was discarded.
+However, it is important to mention that the addition or deletion of a need will alter the hierarchy of needs in that particular vicinity.
+For example, by choosing the projector instead of a TV set, Joe has also altered the needs concerning the furniture piece that would house his entertainment system by eliminating the necessity of a TV stand.